 Whey Protein – I drink a protein shake several times a week to help me get all of the high quality protein I need to recover post-workout and hopefully get a little faster and stronger.
 Sometimes it’s tough to eat enough protein in just 1 meal.
 When I eat steak, I’m usually still full 6 hours later.
 So, instead of eating too little or stuffing myself until I feel sick I just drink a protein shake after I finish eating dinner.
 Its sweetness is a nice treat too.
-I like Optimum Natural Whey Protein Powder.
-It contains 24 grams of protein per scoop, has no sugar or natural sweeteners, flavors, etc.
+I like Better Whey natural protein powder.
+It contains 23 grams of protein per scoop, has no sugar or natural sweeteners, flavors, etc.

 Where Can I Learn More About Intermittent Fasting?